cosbi-research/beesl/README.md

 python bioscripts/preprocess.py --corpus $CORPUS_FOLDER --masking type
 python bioscripts/preprocess.py --corpus $CORPUS_FOLDER --masking no
 ```

-`$CORPUS_FOLDER` is the folder in `$BEESL_DIR/data/corpora/` containing biomedical events in the standard BioNLP standoff format, e.g., `GE11` you just downloaded.
+The masking is used during training and prediction to avoid overfitting to word types during training (argument `type` e.g. `$PROTEIN` in the example below).

-The masking is used during training and evaluation to avoid overfitting to word types during training (argument `type` e.g. `$PROTEIN` in the example below) and to ensure the correct evaluation of entity arguments (the argument `no`).
+Unmasking is used to write the entities back and be able to verify the entity arguments for the performance evaluation (the argument `no`).

 For event extraction (no training nor evaluation) `{{TODO}}`

 **Details on the BeeSL file format**
 The BeeSL file format makes explicit the sequence of labels proved to boost perfomances.
 Each sentence starts with a header `doc_id = $DOC_ID` denoting the sentence identifier.
 All sentence tokens are then placed one per line.
 An empty line follows the last token.
-Note that senteces can be at most 768 tokens long as per BERT model input.
+Note that senteces can be at most 512 tokens long as per BERT model input.

 Here is the specification, followed by an excerpt of a [full example](data/GE11/masked/test.mt.1):
 ```